SMS Vineta (1863): 1865–1868 overseas cruise

 On 28 September 1865, Vineta received orders to make preparations for a voyage to South America.
 War between Paraguay, Brazil, Uruguay, and Argentina—the Paraguayan War and Uruguayan War—threatened German settlers in the countries, and the United States agreed to the deployment of Vineta in response.
 The ship soon got underway, and by 20 January 1866, she reached Rio de Janeiro, Brazil, where she stayed for three days.
 She continued south to Montevideo, Uruguay, arriving on 17 February.
 After arriving there, the ship received orders to sail to Chile in response to the Chincha Islands War that had recently broken out between that country and Spain, and which later drew in Peru as well.
 Kuhn remained in the La Plata area until 18 March, however, as the situation there remained tense.
-Vineta arrived in Valparaiso, Chile, on 7 May, joining a British squadron that was already in the city.
+Vineta arrived in Valparaíso, Chile, on 7 May, joining a British squadron that was already in the city.
 The situation in Chile soon calmed, and on 23 July, the ship departed to visit Callao, Peru.
 She arrived there on 6 August, remaining there until 2 September.

 Kuhn had received orders to cross the Pacific to China; Britain had requested Prussian assistance in combating piracy in Chinese waters since January 1866, and Vineta was to join the efforts to defeat the pirates.
 The ship stopped in Honolulu, Hawaii, the first time a Prussian warship had stopped in the islands; from there, she passed through the Volcano Islands before arriving at Wusong district of Shanghai, China, on 10 December.
 Here, Kuhn made contact with the British Rear Admiral Henry Keppel.
 The Prussian consul in China, Guido von Rehfues, informed Kuhn that the prospects for a successful attack on the pirates were low, given that large warships such as Vineta were unable to enter the shallow coastal waters from which the pirates operated.
 The Prussian consul in Guangzhou, Richard von Carlowitz, confirmed Rehfues' assessment.
 The ship left Shanghai in April 1867, and on 30 May, Kuhn received orders to sail to visit Japan, along with Yakushima and Formosa, the latter islands to be surveyed for potential sites for a Prussian naval base The ship reached Yokohama, Japan, on 28 June.
 The consul Max von Brandt embarked on the ship there in early August for a trip to Hakodate, Japan.
 While there, Vineta conducted shooting practice and rescued 152 passengers and crew of the British mail steamer that had run aground in the area.
 Vineta arrived back in Yokohama on 3 September.
 While the ship was moored there, an intestinal disease broke out amongst the crew.